jupaygon/symfony-skeleton/README.md

         - Controller
 ```

-To create crontrollers and entities using the make command, include the path of new file instead of use only the clase's name, in order to create it in the custom folder.
+To create controllers and entities using the make command, include the path of new file instead of use only the class's name, in order to create it in the custom folder.

 ```
 php bin/console make:entity '\App\Domain\Entity\Demo'
 php bin/console make:controller '\App\Infrastructure\Http\Controller\Demo'
 ```

 🚨 When you create a new entity, the corresponding repository is created in the default directory of Symfony (instead of the Infrastructure/Database/Repository directory).
-You have to move the the repository manually to the Infrastructure/Database/Repository directory.
+You have to move the repository manually to the Infrastructure/Database/Repository directory.

 ### 📋 Pre requirements

-- 🐘 PHP 8.2
+- 🐘 PHP 8.2 (or higher)
 - 📦 Composer
 - 🐬 MySQL/MariaDB